m4r35n357/VisualOptimizers/README.md

 7 | range min
 8 | range max

-Parameters 5 and 6 are multiplied within the script to give a "budget" of evaluations for Nelder-Mead and random.
+Parameters 5 and 6 are multiplied within the script to give a "budget" of evaluations for Nelder-Mead.

 Examples
 ```